fieldtrip/website/development/external_dependencies.md

 # Introduction

-Some fieldtrip functions use spm2, spm5 and eeglab for the actual computations.
+Some FieldTrip functions use spm2, spm5 and eeglab for the actual computations.
 From these external toolboxes only limited functionality is used.
 Therefore it makes sense to copy those functions into a stripped-down version that can then be included in the release version of fieldtrip.
 E.g.

 *  fieldtrip/external/spm2 -> containing smoothing and segmentation
 *  fieldtrip/external/spm5 -> containing reading of niftii